dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

 Upon calling one of these functions, the DM attempts to calculate the destination :class:`<source-locator>` for the step.
-There may be several possibilties (for example, the entry points of all methods when a generic function is being called).
+There may be several possibilities (for example, the entry points of all methods when a generic function is being called).
 If the DM fails to calculate any possible destination, it will return ``#f`` as the success code from these functions.
 Otherwise, true is returned.
 (The most likely